Farmington Hills Dentist on Burning Mouth Syndrome

 Burning mouth syndrome can be an unpleasant and even painful dental condition.
-You can take a good guess as to what the sensation feels like based on the name.
-If you’ve ever burned your mouth by eating or drinking something that was scalding hot, imagine that feeling on a regular basis and for no obvious reason.
-Sensations of burning in patients with BMS can be felt on the tongue, the roof of the mouth, the gums, inside cheeks, and at the back of the mouth and/or throat.
-Your Farmington Hills dentist, Dr. Aziza Askari, will tell you more about burning mouth syndrome.
+You can probably guess what the sensation feels like based on the name.
+If you’ve ever burned your mouth by eating or drinking something scalding hot, imagine that feeling occurring regularly and without an obvious cause.
+Sensations of burning in patients with BMS can be felt on the tongue, roof of the mouth, gums, inside cheeks, and at the back of the mouth and/or throat.
+Dr. Aziza Askari, a reputable dentist in Farmington Hills, MI, can provide insight into the causes, symptoms, and treatment options for burning mouth syndrome.”

 What Causes BMS?